pymlex/ai-text-detector-api/README.md

 !make run
 ```

-After execution, the notebook prints a public URL from ngrok, which you can use for `/predict`.
+After execution, the notebook prints the status of trainformer installation and the server running, along with some additional information.
+Most importantly, it provides a **public URL** from ngrok that you can use for the /predict endpoint.

 ## Client usage example

-Run the local client:
+Copy the URL from Colab and paste it into `client_test.py` on your local computer.
+Then, run the client:

 ```bash
 py -3.12 client_test.py